heyOnuoha/golang-boilerplate-beginner/readMe.md

-# Go Todo API - Boilerplate Beginner Project
+# Go Boilerplate Beginner Project

 A production-ready RESTful API for Todo management built with Go.
 This project serves as a boilerplate and learning resource for Go beginners, demonstrating industry best practices for structuring a Go backend application.